 When is the program offered?

-Courses are taught year round during the day and evening to accommodate a wide range of schedules for full-time and part-time students.
+Courses are taught year round during the day, evening, and online to accommodate a wide range of schedules for full-time and part-time students.

 - Associate in Applied Science: Bookkeeping & Accounting, Information Processing, Medical Records, Paralegal (Make A Plan)